gormley01/project2-plugin/writing/sprint1.md

 ## At a high level, what were the most important professional tasks that your team completed?

 TODO:

 - First task
 - Second task
 - Third task

 ## At a high level, what were the most important technical tasks that your team completed?

 TODO:

 - First task
 - Second task
 - Third task

-## After completing this week of the project, what is a task that you want to practice more?
+## After completing this sprint of the project, what is a task that you want to practice more?
 Why?

 TODO: Please provide a response to this question.